Siege of Ciudad Rodrigo (1812)

-In the siege of Ciudad Rodrigo, Spain, (7–20 January 1812) the Viscount Wellington's Anglo-Portuguese Army besieged the city's French garrison under General of Brigade Jean Léonard Barrié.
-After two breaches were blasted in the walls by British heavy artillery, the fortress was successfully stormed on the evening of 19 January 1812.
-After breaking into the city, British troops went on a rampage for several hours before order was restored.
-Wellington's army suffered casualties of about 1,700 men including two generals killed.
-Strategically, the fall of the fortress opened the northern gateway into French-dominated Spain from British-held Portugal.
-An earlier siege of Ciudad Rodrigo occurred in 1810 when the French captured the city from Spanish forces.
+The siege of Ciudad Rodrigo was the successful investment of the French-occupied city of Ciudad Rodrigo by Lord Wellington's Anglo-Portuguese Army from 7–20 January 1812.
+Wellington's army, which numbered up to 40,000 men, faced a small French garrison of 1,800 troops under the command of Jean Léonard Barrié.
+After two breaches were blasted in the city's walls by heavy artillery units of the Royal Artillery, the successful storming of Ciudad Rodrigo was conducted by British troops on the evening of 19 January.
+After overcoming the French defenders, the attacking troops went on a rampage for several hours before order was restored.
+The Anglo-Portuguese Army suffered casualties of about 1,700 men, including two generals killed.
+Strategically, the fall of the city opened the northern gateway into French-occupied Spain from Portugal.

 Background

-The allied campaign in Spain started with the Siege of Ciudad Rodrigo.
+The allied campaign in Spain started with the siege of Ciudad Rodrigo.